terryaney/Documentation.Camelot/README.md

 rbl-input-selector | Set the default input selector on the modal application (default is `input, textarea, select`). data-input-* | Passed as the `manualInputs` to the modal application.  (i.e. to pass `iDependentId=1`, use `data-input-dependent-id="1"`.
 The 'input name' will be created automatically to match RBLe CalcEngine input name pattern)

+When a `rbl-modal` is launched, it uses the same options of its parent application except for `view`, `currentPage`, `inputSelector`, calcEngines`, and `manualInputs`.
 If you need to control more options, you can use the [updateOptions](#updateOptions) method inside the Kaml script.

 ```javascript
 	(function () {